Installing Connectware (Kubernetes)

 ### Specifying Which StorageClass Connectware Should Use (Optional)

-A broker cluster can contain several Kubernetes StorageClasses.
+A Kubernetes cluster can contain several StorageClasses.
 You can specify which StorageClass Connectware should use.

-* In the `values.yaml` file, specify the StorageClass in the Helm value `global.storage.storageClassName`.
+* In the `values.yaml` file, specify the StorageClass in the Helm value `global.persistence.storageClassName`.

 **Example**